-A trademark is a word, symbol, phrase or slogan, or combination of these items used to mark and distinguish your goods from others in the marketplace.
+A trademark is a word, symbol, phrase, or combination of these items used to mark and distinguish your goods from others in the marketplace.
 A trade name is your company’s name, the name under which you do business.

 How do I register a trade name or business entity name?

 - Sole Proprietorship (Form T-1; application for Trade Name registration is optional – no entity is formed)